nepttune/nepttune/DOC.md

 2. Go to docker directory and run docker-compose.

-Docker runs composer, anp and other tools to initiate your project.
+Docker runs `composer`, `npm` and other tools to initiate your project.

 # Configuration